Transipedia/Annotate-contigs/README.md

 ## Usage

 -   In order to run the tool, you will need 2 specific files :
     -   Input file : A tsv/csv file with at least 2 named columns.
 One contains the sequences you want to annotate, and each sequence must have a unique identifier.
-Typical input files are Dekupl-run/Kamrat outputs.
+Typical input files are Dekupl-run/Kamrat outputs (exemple available in toy/input/).
     -   Config file : As the pipeline is designed with snakemake, any run requires a cinfiguration file.
 See below for specifications of available parameters.

 ## Installation